 In 2019 Kathryn collaborated with Garth Covernton, PhD Candidate at the University of Victoria, to create the projection installation, Polymer Legacy, for Curiosity Collider's inaugural Collision Festival: Invasive Systems at VIVO Media Arts Centre.
 Through research, site visits, and material collection this installation visualizes the social practices sculpting our plastic world and confronts the audience with our synthetic-polymer legacy.

-As part of her pedagogical practice, Kathryn teaches art classes and workshops in Vancouver.
+As part of her pedagogical practice, Kathryn teaches in-person and online art classes and workshops.
 She facilitates and encourages art-making as a creative process through socially-engaged material play.